DJ-Lor/LoreliDejesus_T1A3/README.md

 - CS Dojo (2018).
 Introduction to Classes and Objects - Part 1 (Data Structures & Algorithms #3).
 Retrieved on the 21st of December 2022 from https://www.youtube.com/watch?v=8yjkWGRlUmY

+- Gavin, B. (2020).
+9 Ways to Open PowerShell in Windows 10.
+Retrieved on the 22nd of December 2022 from https://www.howtogeek.com/662611/9-ways-to-open-powershell-in-windows-10/

 - Nyingi, J. (2019) Setting Up PEP8 and Pylint on VS Code.
 Retrieved on the 21st of December 2022 from https://dev.to/j0nimost/setting-up-pep8-and-pylint-on-vs-code-34h

+- Writtenhouse (2022) 6 simple ways to open Terminal on Mac.
+Retrieved on the 22nd of December 2022 from https://www.idownloadblog.com/2019/04/19/ways-open-terminal-mac/

 - Van Rossum, G., Warsaw, B. and Coghlan, N. (2011).
 PEP 8 – Style Guide for Python Code.
 Retrieved on the 21st of December 2022 from https://peps.python.org/pep-0008/